Kenosha Police sting nets 19 individuals cited for solicitation of prostitution

 Kenosha Police Lt.
 Joe Nosalik said Wednesday the sting concentrated its efforts along the Interstate 94 corridor, and while there are times the department works in concert with other state and federal agencies, this one was a solo effort by Kenosha Police.

 All 19 individuals were issued municipal citations for solicitation of prostitution.
-Six men arrested live in Kenosha, two are from Pleasant Prairie, two from Waukegan (Ill.), and one each from Janesville, Waukesha, Burlington, Zion (Ill.), Salem, Racine, Sturtevant, Huntley (Ill.) and Mount Pleasant.
-The fine for that violation is $1,321.
+Six men arrested live in Kenosha, two are from Pleasant Prairie, two are from Waukegan (Ill.), and one each are from Janesville, Waukesha, Burlington, Zion (Ill.), Salem, Racine, Sturtevant, Huntley (Ill.) and Mount Pleasant.
+The fine for the violation is $1,321.

-"The people responsible for doing these investigations are specially trained sensitive crimes detectives," Nosalik said.
-"They fall under our detective or investigations bureau, but they specialize in sensitive crimes such as sexually-related crimes, child abuse, things like that.
-We do these operations from time to time ...
-We usually choose to conduct them out and around the I-94 corridor, but it's random.
-We don't every two months do it on the same (day).
-We do it a couple times throughout the year."
+“The people responsible for doing these investigations are specially trained sensitive crimes detectives,” Nosalik said.
+“They fall under our detective or investigations bureau, but they specialize in sensitive crimes, such as sexually-related crimes, child abuse, things like that.

 People are also reading…